-Timber management prescriptions and actions at St. Sebastian River Preserve State Park (St. Sebastian) are based on the desired future condition (DFC) of a stand or natural community as determined by guidelines established by the DRP.
-In most cases, the DFC will be closely related to the historic natural community.
-However, it is important to note, that in areas where the historic community has been severely altered by past land use practices, the DFC may not always be the same as the historic natural community.
-All forest/stand/timber management activities undertaken will adhere to the current Florida Silvicultural Best Management Practices and Florida Forestry Wildlife Best Management Practices for State Imperiled Species.
-DRP is responsible for managing timber resources within corresponding management zones.
-This timber assessment was conducted by F4 Tech on behalf of DRP.
+Timber management at St. Sebastian River Preserve State Park is based on the desired future condition (DFC) of a management zone or natural community (NatCom) as determined by the DRP Unit Management Plans, along with guidelines developed by the Florida Natural Areas Inventory (FNAI).
+In most cases, the DFC will be closely related to the historic NatCom.
+However, it is important to note, that in areas where the historic community has been severely altered by past land use practices, the DFC may not always be the same as the historic NatCom.
+All timber management activities undertaken will adhere to, or exceed the current Florida Silvicultural Best Management Practices (BMPs) and Florida Forestry Wildlife BMPs for State Imperiled Species.
+DRP shall take all measures necessary to protect water quality and wildlife species of concern while conducting timber management activities.
+DRP has contracted with a private sector, professional forest management firm to complete this timber assessment: F4 Tech.